- What coverage types are included in one-week insurance?

 Short-term truck insurance can be handy for specific, time-limited scenarios where a full-term policy would be impractical or costly.
 For example:

 However, short-term insurance shouldn’t be a replacement for traditional policies for regular commercial operations.
-Claims can exceed basic coverage caps, meaning users are often underinsured and overpay in the long run, Aviv says.
+Claims can exceed basic coverage caps, leaving users often underinsured and overpaying in the long run, Aviv says.
 His advice?
 One-week truck insurance is “great for bridge coverage, terrible as a default.
 Use it sparingly and only with full awareness of exclusions.”

 How much does one-day or one-week truck insurance cost?